 People like numbers.
 This is specific and sounds like you know what you are talking about.

 7. Testimonial.
-“I got a great deal on a new office desk”
+“I got a great deal on a new office desk.”

 8. Teaser.
-“The most important office purchase you will make this season”
+“The most important office purchase you will make this season.”

 Don’t test your credibility.
 Only use teasers when the product lives up to the implied value of the product.

 Try copying and pasting your favored draft headline into Google.
 If others have already used the headline, try to change some of the words so your headline is unique and doesn’t get mistaken for the competing headline.
 However, not everything PR does is relevant to SEO, and vice versa.
-Educating both sides on the other’s thought processes can have a positive impact on coordinating efforts across campaigns, especially marketing communication campaigns, as discussed in my article on “How PR pros can win with SEO and analytics.”
+Educating both sides on the other’s thought processes can positively impact coordinating efforts across campaigns, especially marketing communication campaigns, as discussed in my article on “How PR pros can win with SEO and analytics.”